Dublins best graffiti removers !

 This month alone, P Mac has removed 2,861 m2 of graffiti from Dublin’s city centre and surrounding areas.
 Our dedicated graffiti removal team need to be out and about in the very early hours to get to those awkward spots before the city comes alive and work is inhibited by traffic and pedestrians.
+How are we Dublin’s best graffiti removers?
+Over 20 years of experience and trusted by Dublin city council to remove graffiti which is an eyesore around our city.

 A 3 am start every day!